SIMPLE: Simple Intensity Map Producer for Line Emission: Summary and conclusions

 We also derived an analytical model and showed that sky subtraction suppresses the power spectrum on scales larger than the focal plane size of the telescope.
 We validated the SIMPLE code by showing that the power spectra in real space agree precisely with those of the analytical model.
 This is the advantage of a lognormal mock, where the output power spectrum is designed to agree with the input power spectrum in real space \citep[][]{agrawal/etal:2017}{}{}.

 As an application, we generated mock intensity and galaxy number density maps for a HETDEX-like LIM survey in redshift space that included a realistic mask, selection function, and intensity noise.
 We calculated the cross-power spectra of detected galaxies and the intensity of undetected galaxies after subtracting the sky spectrum and the respective covariance matrix in two redshift regimes within the survey.
-We predict that HETDEX will detect the cross-power spectrum monopole and quadrupole with high significance.
+We predict that HETDEX will detect the cross-power spectrum monopole.

 In summary, \textsc{Simple} has been designed to provide fast but reliable realizations that allow for changes in cosmology, luminosity function, and observational specifications with little effort.
 For example, one can numerically estimate covariance matrices for different setups.
-Because lognormal realizations overestimate the off-diagonal elements of the covariance matrix due to strong non-Gaussianity, \textsc{Simple} returns a conservative estimate especially for the galaxy auto-power spectrum \citep[][]{blot/etal:2019}{}{}.
+Because lognormal realizations overestimate the off-diagonal elements of the covariance matrix due to strong non-Gaussianity, \textsc{Simple} returns a conservative estimate especially for the galaxy autopower spectrum \citep[][]{blot/etal:2019}{}{}.
 Therefore, this code is an excellent complement to slower, more physical simulations with the potential to guide the analysis of LIM surveys.

-\software{astropy \citep{2013A&A...558A..33A,2018AJ....156..123A}; matplotlib \citep[][]{hunter:2007}{}{}; numpy \citep[][]{harris:2020}{}{}; scipy \citep[][]{2020SciPy-NMeth}{}{}; pmesh \citep[][]{yu_feng_2017_1051254}{}{}; dask \citep[][]{rocklin2015dask}{}{}; h5py \citep[][]{collette_python_hdf5_2014}{}{}}
+\software{astropy \citep{2013A&A...558A..33A,2018AJ....156..123A,astropy/etal:2022}; matplotlib \citep[][]{hunter:2007}{}{}; numpy \citep[][]{harris:2020}{}{}; scipy \citep[][]{2020SciPy-NMeth}{}{}; pmesh \citep[][]{yu_feng_2017_1051254}{}{}; dask \citep[][]{rocklin2015dask}{}{}; h5py \citep[][]{collette_python_hdf5_2014}{}{}}